 High demand, low supply

 Same as anything else, this is valid for the traffic to your website.
 You are looking for high demand, low supply (or low competition).
 Depending on your skills, you may choose different sources of traffic.
-Strongest are search engine optimization, social media, email marketing, and paid traffic acquisition.
+The strongest are search engine optimization, social media, email marketing, and paid traffic acquisition.
 Conversion or monetization comes next, but let’s not get ahead of ourselves.
 I always start with SEO for numerous reasons, and since you are reading this, I’ll assume you know them.
 I’ll also assume you know that SEO splits into on-page SEO and off-page SEO.
 But before doing any on-page or off-page SEO you need to do the research.
 Keyword research to be more specific.
 Here’s why.

 You want to know what people are searching.
 What problems are they looking to resolve?
 And where the solutions (displayed on the Google’s SERP) aren’t up to par.
 That way, you can create a superior: product, content, solution, recommendation, video, photo, enter your favorite word here ___________.
 There is absolutely no point in creating something that nobody needs.
 No point.